CSC 400 Graduate Problem Seminar: Assignments

 (Except maybe if the "big one" happens, and the global internet goes down

-The List to be cracked will become available on Thursday Oct.
-12,
+The List to be cracked will become available today

 after class.
-Top repeating one point made above, any list you find or
+To repeat one point made above: any list you find or

 have found prior to that should be considered test data.